v2sCollections/City-of-Dreams/README.md

 - V now has a jetpack.
 - V can now hang off walls and jump from wall to wall.
 - V can now slide sideways.
 More flexibility on the slide's trajectory.
 Improves camera control when sliding.
-Prevents stairs and small obstacles like sidewalks from canceling the slide.
+Prevents stairs and small obstacles like sidewalks from cancelling the slide.
-- V can now walljump/wallbounce.
+- V can now wall jump/wall bounce.
 - You can control Vs movement direction midair while jumping and double jumping.
 - The custom Level cap allows you to keep levelling up past level 50.
 - Using healing items builds up your "Toxicity" until you "Overdose", requiring you to wait for the effect to wear off before using more inhalers/injectors.